-10 Nature of the appointment also goes to show that promotions were made on ad hoc basis at different periods irrespective of the seniority.
-These orders have been passed on 6.10.1989, 28.12.1989, 30.1.1990 and 14.11.1990.
-This goes to show that the question of seniority was not taken into account as well as all eligible persons were not considered by the department when initial ad hoc promotion was made.
-A person cannot become member of the service unless he is appointed to the post in accordance with the extant recruitment rules.
+Nature of the appointment also goes to show that promotions were made on ad hoc basis at different periods irrespective of the seniority.
+These orders have been passed on 6.10.1989, 28.12.1989, 30.11.1990 and 14.11.1990.
+This goes to show that the question of seniority was not taken into account.

-Reference here can be made to the authority of the Direct recruit Class I Engineering Officers' Association Vs.
+(A) individual must be called for the promotion and also as well as all eligible persons were not considered by the department of promotion on the strength of which the individual cannot become member of the service unless he is appointed.
+This can be done by taking the following steps (i) appointment to the post in accordance with the extant recruitment rules.

-State of Maharashtra reported in Judgement Today 1990 (2) SC P 264.
+Reference here can be made to the authority of the Direct recruitment of the officers of the Association of Engineers and Technicians in the State of Maharashtra reported in Judgement Today 1990 (2) SC, P. 264.
 The Hon'ble Supreme Court in the concluding para in sub-para A and B has observed as follows: